AlessandroZ/BeRoot/Linux/README.md

-# BeRoot
+# BeRoot For Linux

 BeRoot is a post exploitation tool to check common misconfigurations on Linux and Mac OS to find a way to escalate our privilege.

-To understand privilege escalation on these systems, you should understand at least two main notions: LOLBins (this name has been given for Windows binaries but it should be correct to use it for Linux as well) and Wildcards.
+To understand privilege escalation on these systems, you should understand at least two main notions: LOLBins (this name has been given for Windows binaries but it should be correct to use it for Linux as well) and Wildcards. \
 This Readme explains all technics implemented by BeRoot to better understand how to exploit it.

 LOLBins